-The lower network in Fig. 5 demonstrates, by means of Tnetwork transformations of the largest mutual terms, how inductance in tap leads offsets the mutual induction between adjacent meshes and diagonalizes the overall L-matrix.
-In the structure measured in Fig. 4a, 20×80 -mil long inductortraces in series with the capacitor branches cancel 1.47 nH of off-diagonal inductance to approximate the uncoupled, iterated meshes of Fig. 2.
-Magnetic coupling between input and output was also reduced in the measured structure by introducing a gap of 2 turns in the full toroid.
+The lower network in Fig. 5 demonstrates, by means of T-network transformations of the largest mutual terms, how inductance in tap leads offsets the mutual induction between adjacent meshes and diagonalizes the overall L-matrix.
+In the structure measured in Fig. 4(a), 20×80 -mil long inductor-traces in series with the capacitor branches cancel 1.47 nH of off-diagonal inductance to approximate the uncoupled, iterated meshes of Fig. 2.
+Magnetic coupling between input and output was also reduced in the measured structure by introducing a gap of two turns in the full toroid.
 The lower tableau in Fig. 5 schematically depicts the inductance matrix for this case, in which the inductances in the upper right and lower left of the L matrix have been eliminated by introducing a gap.

-By shortening the length of the tap leads, a designer can offset the sub-coincident alignment of critical frequencies observed in an iterated LC network (cf. the dashed locus in Fig. 4b).
+By shortening the length of the tap leads, a designer can offset the subcoincident8 alignment of critical frequencies observed in an iterated LC network [cf. the dashed locus in Fig. 4(b)].
 The effect of this change in tap inductance can be explained by a frequency-dependent cancellation of the capacitance loading the toroid.
-Fig. 6a presents the measured critical frequencies of a toroid without tap extensions - but with the same dimensions and tap capacitances - as
+Fig. 7(a) presents the measured critical frequencies of a toroid without tap extensions-but with the same dimensions and tap capacitances-as the toroid in Section III.
+Compared to the diagonalized critical frequencies, which are shown in grey for comparison, the impedance peaks of the "undiag-

 7There are actually two types of turn, which extend different amounts toward the toroid's center and have slightly different self inductances.
-These different turns were designed for efficient packing of vias in the center rosette of the structure, so that each turn was able to accommodate 3 vias in parallel for each traverse of the board.
+These different turns were designed for efficient packing of vias in the center rosette of the structure, so that each turn was able to accommodate three vias in parallel for each traverse of the board.
 This construction technique lowers DC and AC resistance, and was included in the analysis.